NaliniThondapu/angular_practicee/angularNotes/Directives.md

 # Directives
+- Directives are simply instructions to the DOM.
 - A directive is an attribute that enhances the capability of HTML element.
 - Directives help to interact with th HTML DOM and perform the changes directly.
 - There are 3 types of directives.